GarudadevDataServices/mapexpo/README.md

 ## Contributing

-If you have ideas for additional scenarios, improvements, or new features, we encourage contributions!
-Follow the steps outlined in the [Contributing Guidelines](CONTRIBUTING.md).
+If you have ideas for additional scenarios, improvements, or new features, we encourage contributions! you can convey us by [mail](mailto:akula.gurudatta@gmail.com).

 ## Issues